 All original content is created in Ukrainian.
 Not all content has been translated yet.
 Some posts may only be available in Ukrainian.Learn more

-Haight.
+Hate.
 Virtual aggression

-Post cover: Haight.
+Post cover: Hate.
 Virtual aggression

 This content has been automatically translated from Ukrainian.

-What is a haight?
+What is hate?

-How did the phenomenon of the hate arise?
+How did the phenomenon of hate arise?

-How does a haight affect people?
+How does hate affect people?

-How to deal with a hate?
+How to combat hate?

-• Support: It is important to get support from friends, family or communities where you are understood and supported.
+• Support: it is important to get support from friends, family, or communities where you are understood and supported.

 This post doesn't have any additions from the author yet.